 Whether it’s free rooms at Hilton properties, free rooms at other hotels or other travel rewards there are plenty of options to choose from and each comes with different rewards models.
 Deciding which one is right for you is a matter of personal preference and spending patterns.

-The Hilton Honors American Express Aspire Card vs. the Marriott Bonvoy Brilliant™ American Express® Card
+The Hilton Honors American Express Aspire Card vs. the Marriott Bonvoy Brilliant® American Express® Card

 What gives the Hilton Honors Aspire card the edge is the status and annual credits.
-The Marriott Bonvoy Brilliant American Express Card only gives cardholders mid-tier Gold status in their loyalty program, the Hilton Honors Aspire card grants top-tier Diamond status as long as the account is in good standing.
-In addition, the Marriott Bonvoy Brilliant card only offers $300 in annual credits for spending with Marriott, compared to over $500 in credits for airfare and on-site spending with the Hilton Honors Aspire card, not to mention the unlimited value provided by the fifth night free on reward stays benefit.
+The Marriott Bonvoy Brilliant American Express Card only gives cardholders Platinum Elite status in their loyalty program, the Hilton Honors Aspire card grants top-tier Diamond status as long as the account is in good standing.
+In addition, the Marriott Bonvoy Brilliant card only offers $300 in annual credits for eligible purchases at restaurants worldwide, compared to over $500 in credits for airfare and on-site spending with the Hilton Honors Aspire card, not to mention the unlimited value provided by the fifth night free on reward stays benefit.
 Unless you stay primarily at Marriott Bonvoy properties, the Hilton Honors Aspire card could present better value.

 The Hilton Honors American Express Aspire Card vs. The Platinum Card® from American Express